 - 1. Park machine safely.
-(See Parking Safely in the SAFETY Section.)
+(See Parking Safely in the SAFETY section.)

 - 2. Sit on seat.

 - 3. Unlock the park brake.

-- 4. Try to start engine.
+4. Try to start engine.

-Result: Engine must not start.
-If engine starts, there is a problem with your safety interlock circuit.
+Result: Engine must not crank.
+If engine cranks, there is a problem with your safety interlock circuit.